"No Title As of 13 February 2024 28,340 Dead"

-No Title as of 13 February 2024 28,340 Dead (stylized in all caps and with quotation marks) is the eighth studio album by Canadian post-rock band Godspeed You!
+"No Title As of 13 February 2024 28,340 Dead" (stylized in all caps) is the eighth studio album by Canadian post-rock band Godspeed You!
 Black Emperor, released on 4 October 2024 by Constellation Records.
 It follows their 2021 release G_d's Pee at State's End!, and was preceded by a single, as "Grey Rubble – Green Shoots" was released alongside the album's announcement on 27 August 2024.

 Background

 The title refers to the reported number of Palestinian deaths by Israeli strikes between 7 October 2023 and 13 February 2024 during the Gaza war, according to the Gaza Health Ministry.
 In a statement of the album announcement, the band proclaimed: "No Title= What gestures make sense while tiny bodies fall?
 What context?
 What broken melody?
 And then a tally and a date to mark a point on the line, the negative process, the growing pile".

 In February 2024, the band premiered three new songs at the Knockdown Center in New York City.

 On 27 August 2024, while embarking on a North American tour, the band announced the album, releasing the single "Grey Rubble – Green Shoots", which was engineered and mixed by Jace Lasek and mastered by Harris Newman, along with additional 2025 tour dates in North America and Europe.